Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 a different version of the OS and though they contain the necessary userland libraries, these may expect a different version of the kernel or libraries that are injected from the system.
 Or they may require a different version of the network drivers.

+**Note that these containers contain licensed software and should only be used on LUMI!**

 !!!
 Note "User coffee break seminar on the CCPE containers"